 Societal pressure to preserve customs are deeply embedded in our Indian culture, whether or not they serve any purpose (ask most women, and they will agree that they don’t), or are relevant to our times.
 Cultural norms dictate how our societies run and govern themselves, and wedding jewelry is just a tiny, tiny part of the whole pie that consists of rules for women.
 Once married, we are handed an even bigger pie to hold and preserve, not eat.
 I decided that I actually wanted to eat a portion of my pie before it got too late.
 I wanted to enjoy the jewelry I own, and not just air it out from the bank locker once a year.
 In my defence, working in the industry I was at an advantage to use my skills to my benefit.
 So, I redesigned a few earrings, and split bigger ones into two.
 I shortened the pair I wore on my wedding day to a more wearable length, in a way so that it can be returned to its former glory if my daughter decides to sacrifice her ears later.
 I also replaced the hooks with studs and omega backs to support my precious lobes.
 My wedding necklace went through a makeover as well as I took it apart to convert it from a suffocating choker (claustrophobia alert) to a mid-length neckpiece.

 So far, my mum seems to be okay with the small changes that I’ve started off with.
-Of course, I have plans, big plans to convert more of my ‘locker’ jewels into wearable smaller pieces.
+Of course, I have plans for breaking heritage one jewel at a time to convert more of my ‘locker’ jewels into wearable smaller pieces.
 The way I see it if heritage and customs don’t serve any purpose or add value to our lives, then changing and altering, or in this case, redesigning them to better suit us and our lives is important.
 If done with respect and love, without hurting another, bringing about change to better your life and breaking norms is always a good thing.

 Picture Credit : Shikha S. Lamba